whatsup/whatsup/README.md

 3. having received the update message, the stream clears the list of dependencies and, if in the previous step the data was obtained using `yield`, the stream continues its work from the second step; if there was a `return`, the work continues from the first step

 The `return` statement does the same as the `yield` statement, but it does the iterator reset, and the stream starts its life anew.

-## Asynchrony

-Asynchronous support in development, we will definitely come up with something fresh and incredibly tasty :)

 ## Examples